mehrdad-dev/SBO/readme.md

 Search between the objects in an image.

 ## Notebook
-Run this notebook on Google Colab and test of your images!
+Run this notebook on Google Colab and test on your images!
 (It works both on CPU and GPU)

 [<img src="https://colab.research.google.com/assets/colab-badge.svg" align="center">](https://colab.research.google.com/github/mehrdad-dev/SBO/blob/master/notebooks/search_objects_on_images.ipynb)